CubeTechLLC/IceCube/CubeTech/ReadMe.txt

-I own these files except as stated in other files and directories.
+This is here to show I created these images for uses as logos and icons.